BEFORE YOU APPLY

 We consider applications for the following kinds of presentations:

-● Exhibitions/Demonstrations - Artists in all media are encouraged to show their work at MiM, and all faculty and students are encouraged to think broadly about the kinds of work they can present.
+Exhibits, Demonstrations, and Performances - Artists and practitioners in all media are encouraged to show their work at MiM, and all faculty and students are encouraged to think broadly about the kinds of work they can present.
 Cases, pedestals, tables, and wall space are all available to show student work.
+Plan to spend at least one hour at MIM with your work.